Kaushik1014/Nivaasy/README.md

 > **Live Demo:** 🔗[https://nivaasy.onrender.com/listings](#)
 <!-- Replace the # above with your deployed URL when available -->

 Nivaasy is a full-stack vacation rental platform inspired by Airbnb, designed to help users discover, book, list, and review unique stays across the world.
-Built using Node.js, Express.js, and MongoDB, the platform offers a seamless and interactive experience for both travelers and property owners.
+Built using **Node.js**, **Express.js**, and **MongoDB**, the platform offers a seamless and interactive experience for both travelers and property owners.

 ---